 MRCB is the pioneer of Transit Oriented Developments (TOD) and Green Buildings in Malaysia through its ongoing flagship and award-winning Kuala Lumpur Sentral central business district (CBD) project, which has attracted some of the world's leading corporations as tenants due to its high-quality buildings and excellent transportation connectivity.
-MRCB's other TOD projects - PJ Sentral Garden City, Penang Sentral, Kwasa Sentral, and The Symphony Centre in New Zealand - also feature excellent transportation connectivity and integration at their core.
-MRCB also has a presence in the industrial property/ erosion mitigation of rivers and coastal logistics market, and developments areas. in Australia and New Zealand.
+MRCB's other TOD projects - PJ Sentral Garden City, Penang Sentral, Kwasa Sentral, and The Symphony Centre in New Zealand - also feature excellent transportation connectivity integration at their core.
+MRCB also has a presence in the industrial property/ logistics market, and developments in Australia and New Zealand.
 The Group's Property Investment activity is largely through its 27.94% equity stake in Sentral REIT, a commercial property real estate investment trust that owns 10 buildings valued at RM2.5 billion as at 31 December 2023.